PostgREST/postgrest-docs/install.rst

       POSTGRES_PASSWORD: password

 Go into the directory where you saved this file and run :code:`docker-compose up`.
 You will see the logs of both the database and PostgREST, and be able to access the latter on port 3000.
+Make sure to create the anon role afterwards.

 .. _build_source: